karmi/retire/README.markdown

 _Tire_ exposes easy-to-use domain specific language for fluent communication with _ElasticSearch_.

-It also blends with your [ActiveModel](https://github.com/rails/rails/tree/master/activemodel) classes for convenient usage in Rails applications.
+It easily blends with your _ActiveModel_/_ActiveRecord_ classes for convenient usage in _Rails_ applications.

 To test-drive the core _ElasticSearch_ functionality, let's require the gem: